 FBI seizes Hive ransomware group infrastructure after lurking in servers for months

-After seven months spent lurking inside the notorious ransomware group’s networks, swiping decryption keys for its victims, the FBI and international partners seized infrastructure behind Hive ransomware attacks.
-Since June 2021, Hive has targeted more than 1,500 victims globally.
-While staking out Hive’s network, the FBI disrupted multiple attacks, including ones against a Louisiana hospital, a food services company and a Texas school district.
+The FBI and some international partners have seized the infrastructure behind Hive ransomware attacks after a multi-month stakeout that involved swiping decryption keys for its victims.
+Hive is a group that has targeted more than 1,500 victims globally within three years.
+The stakeout allowed the FBI to disrupt numerous attacks, including ones against a Louisiana hospital, a food services company and a Texas school district.
 Deputy Attorney General Lisa O. Monaco said during a press conference Thursday, “In a 21st-century cyber stakeout, our investigative team turned the tables on Hive, swiping their decryption keys, passing them to victims, and ultimately averting more than $130 million in ransomware payments,” “Simply put, using lawful means we hacked the hackers.”

 Layoffs come to IBM – Kyndryl, Watson and Russia to blame

-IBM is the latest tech company to jump on the layoff bandwagon with news it would reduce its workforce by around 3,900, which is 1.5 percent of its workforce.
+IBM has announced it will reduce its workforce by around 3,900, equalling 1.5 percent of its workforce.
 These layoffs follow the spinoffs of its Kyndryl and Watson Health units, and also point the finger of blame at events that impacted IBM’s profit and cashflow projections, such as exiting Russia, wage inflation and a strong dollar.

 Microsoft says services have recovered after widespread outage